-Element Description <toc></toc> Defines the table of contents.
-This element contains <tocitem> elements.
-The <toc> element supports the following attribute:</toc></tocitem> version - The version of the table of contents file format specification.
-The version documented here is 1.0. <tocitem></tocitem> Defines a table of contents entry.
+Flement Description <tocitem> Defines a table of contents entry.
 A <tocitem> element can contain other <tocitem> elements to create a hierarchy of topics.
-Nesting "tocitem_1" within "tocitem_2" defines "tocitem_1" to be hierarchically contained within "tocitem_2."
-The <tocitem> element supports the following attributes:</tocitem></tocitem></tocitem> target - The topic ID of the topic to display when this item is selected by a user.
+Nesting "tocitem\1" within "tocitem\2" defines "tocitem\ 1" to be hierarchically contained within "tocitem\2."
+The <tocitem> element supports the following attributes: target - The topic ID of the topic to display when this item is selected by a user.
 Topic IDs are maintained in the map file.
 A parent node (that is, an item that contains others beneath it in the hierarchy) may or may not include a target.
-If it does not have a target, selecting that node will simply display its child items and nodes. text - The text displayed in the table of contents for this item. image - An image to display next to this item.
+If it does not have a target, selecting that node will simply display its child items and nodes. text - The text displayed in the table of contents for this image - An image to display next to this item.
 The value of this attribute is an image ID specified in the map file.